baxterwells/Portfolio/Video Game Development Projects/README.md

 # Independent Video Game Development

+This folder hosts HTML executables for the independent video game projects that I have completed. *Use the links below to play the games in-browser for free.*

 ## A Forest Scene

 *A Forest Scene* is a passive, procedurally-generated simulation built from the ground-up in the GameMaker Studio 2 game engine.